 Gower has many whitewashed farmhouses and cottages

-North, South, East, West, Visit Gower it is the best!
+North, South, East, West, please visit the Gower Peninsula - it is THE best!

-Pennard Castle on the edge of Pennard Golf Course, Gower shows off its shades of Green.
+Pennard Castle on the edge of Pennard Golf Course, Gower shows off its many shades of Green.

 Pennard is very blessed, having as it does, an 18hole links Golf Course with spectacular views, a Medieval Castle and Medieval Chuch, plus half the Valley up to the meandering Pennard Pill, on its way down to the sea!